LelsersLasers/HouseOfCards/README.md

 # House Of Cards

-Unleash Chaos in this card themed casual bullet hell roguelike twin stick shooter for mobile, desktop, and the web!
+Survive the chaos in this card themed casual bullet hell roguelike twin stick shooter for mobile, desktop, and the web!

 ## Controls

 - Movement: WASD or hold right mouse button
 - Aim: arrow keys or mouse
 - Shoot: left click or space
+- Switch between active cards: 1, 2, or 3
 - Reset after death: R
 - Pause: escape or p
-- Choose powerup: 1, 2, 3 or left click
+- Choose powerup/card: 8, 9, 0 or click on powerup/card
+- Swap: Enter (or click button)
+- Discard all: backspace/delete or click button
 - Toggle auto shoot: Q (off by default)

 ## Mobile Controls